Last updated June 02, 2026

 This article:

-- Provides an overview of how database connections and sessions work
+- Provides an overview of how database connections and sessions work.

-- Details the different types of connection pooling available with PgBouncer
+- Details the different types of connection pooling available with PgBouncer.

 Heroku Enterprise customers with Premier or Signature Success Plans can request in-depth guidance on this topic from the Customer Solutions Architecture (CSA) team.
 Learn more about Expert Coaching Sessions here or contact your Salesforce account executive.